echasnovski/mini.nvim/readmes/mini-animate.md

 - `MiniAnimate.animate()` function which can be used to perform own animations.

 Notes:
-- Although all animations work in all supported versions of Neovim, scroll and resize animations have best experience with Neovim>=0.9.
 - Scroll and resize animations actually change Neovim state to achieve their effects and are asynchronous.
 This can cause following issues:
     - If you have remapped any movement operation to center after it is done (like with `nzvzz` or `<C-d>zz`), you need to change those mappings.
 Either remove them or update to use `MiniAnimate.execute_after()` (see `:h MiniAnimate.config.scroll`)
     - Using mouse wheel to scroll can appear slower or can have visual jitter.
 This usually happens due to high number of wheel turns per second: each turn is taking over previous one to start new animation.
 To mitigate this, you can either modify 'mousescroll' option (set vertical scroll to 1 and use high turn speed or set to high value and use one turn at a time) or `config.scroll` to fine tune when/how scroll animation is done.